sicchio/DM997X-Thesis-FALL16/project_presentations.md

 ### General Guidelines for your Project Demo
 * You will demo the project at its current state.
-* The focus is on the project itself.
+* The focus is on the actual artifact you are creating and nothing else.
-* Do not create a supporting presentation.
+* Do NOT create a supporting presentation.